 When you fill the chicks’ watering container, use lukewarm water (test on the inside of your wrist, like you would a baby’s bottle).
 Cold water will chill baby chicks.

-The Waterer– you can buy one onlineor at a farm supply store, or you can make your own.
+You can buy one online or at a farm supply store, or you can make your own.
 There are plenty of tutorials online for making one out of recycled materials.

 You basically need something that won’t spill, and that isn’t big enough that the chicks can get in it and drown.

 If you have a larger waterer, consider partially filling it with small stones so that the chickens can’t fall in (think larger stones, though, because they might accidentally eat smaller ones).